taylorjohnsonm95/previous_work/RNA-Seq/README.md

 # Methods
 ## Reference-guided and De novo assembly of RNA-Seq data
 Read alignments produced from RNA-Sequencing are used to build two types of Transcriptomes.
 One is reference-guided and one is de novo.
 Trinity [1] will be used for both types of assemblies.
 The 25 paired reads used for the alignment were trimmed based on quality score and adapter sequences.
-A GMAP database was created to align and sort the trimmed files.
-The alignments were indexed so that programs can search the reads faster.
+A GMAP database was created to align the trimmed files.
+The alignments were sorted and indexed.
 For the reference-guided assembly, sorted bam files were merged to a single bam file using samtools [2].
 Trinity used this file to assemble a genome-guided Transcriptome as a fasta file in the output directory.
 TrinityStats was used to view the size of the assembled contigs and length distribution of the assembly.
 De novo assembly required a list of files for left and right reads.
 After running Trinity the output fasta files was directed to a new directory.
 TrinityStats was used again to view length and contig information.